 Unknown BBQ Upgraded Hinges

 The most boring product on this list may be the most necessary.
-The kettle’s lid is either all the way off or fitted around the grill — the hinge allows you to keep the lid slightly ajar and, more helpfully, not have to find a place in your backyard for a flaming-hot lid whenever you take food off it.
+The kettle’s lid is either all the way off or fitted to the grill — the hinge allows you to keep the lid slightly ajar and, more helpfully, not have to find a place in your backyard for a flaming-hot lid whenever you take food off it.
+This one fits Weber Kettles 18.5", 22.5", and the 26.75".

 It’s difficult to fit many ribs on a standard 22-inch Weber.
 The Rib-O-Lator solves this and acts as a horizontal rotisserie for whatever you’re cooking.
 Best used on low-and-slow cooks.